Beryl Swain: Later life

 After her racing career was cut short, Swain, who was previously an office worker, embarked on a retail management career with Sainsbury's grocery supermarkets around the London area.
 She retired to Woodford, Essex, and later Epping, becoming secretary to WI local branches of the Women's Institute and helping organise meals on wheels for the elderly.
-Laterly she suffered from Alzheimer's disease, and died on May 15, 2007, aged 71.
+Towards the end of her life, she suffered from Alzheimer's disease, and died on 15 May 2007, aged 71.

 Commemoration

 A blue plaque was erected in Beryl Swain's honour at her former home at 18 Grosvenor Park Road, Walthamstow, London E17 9PA by Waltham Forest Council as part of the local Waltham Forest Heritage scheme on 31 May 2019.